Reopen-app/community/README.md

   </a>
 </p>

-# Reopen community on Github
+# Reopen community on GitHub

 A NEW MOMENT FOR NTFS, A NEW ERA FOR OPEN-SOURCE